 Next, we will cover each of the property groups available under Display properties.
 Several of these are marked as advanced.
-Accordingly, you may need to either toggle the panel to show advanced properties using the search box.
+Accordingly, you may need to either toggle the panel to show advanced properties using the 🐯 button or search for it by name using the search box.